redhat-developer/odo/docs/website/docs/command-reference/describe-component.md

 - the list of Kubernetes components.
 - the list of forwarded ports if the component is running in Dev mode.

-The command also displays if the component is currently running in the cluster on Dev and/or Deploy mode.
+The command also displays if the component is currently running in the cluster or in Podman on Dev and/or Deploy mode.

 ### Describe without access to Devfile